AbsoluteVirtueXI/blockchain-courses/ethereum/2-solidity.md

 - `ecrecover(bytes32 hash, uint8 v, bytes32 r, bytes32 s) returns (address)`: recover address associated with the public key from elliptic curve signature, return zero on error
 - `addmod(uint x, uint y, uint k) returns (uint)`: compute (x + y) % k where the addition is performed with arbitrary precision and does not wrap around at 2\*\*256.
 Assert that k != 0 starting from version 0.5.0.
 - `mulmod(uint x, uint y, uint k) returns (uint)`: compute (x \* y) % k where the multiplication is performed with arbitrary precision and does not wrap around at 2\*\*256.
-Assert that k != 0 starting from version 0.5.0. this (current contract’s type): the current contract, explicitly convertible to address or address payable
+Assert that k != 0 starting from version 0.5.0.
+- `this (current contract’s type)`: the current contract, explicitly convertible to address or address payable
-- `super: the contract one level higher in the inheritance hierarchy `selfdestruct(address payable recipient): destroy the current contract, sending its funds to the given address
+- `super`: the contract one level higher in the inheritance hierarchy
+- `selfdestruct(address payable recipient)`: destroy the current contract, sending its funds to the given address
 - `<address>.balance (uint256)`: balance of the Address in Wei
 - `<address payable>.send(uint256 amount) returns (bool`): send given amount of Wei to Address, returns false on failure
 - `<address payable>.transfer(uint256 amount)`: send given amount of Wei to Address, throws on failure